 Bleeding during sex may also indicate that you stretched or tore your hymen.
 The hymen, also called the vaginal corona, is thin, fleshy tissue near the vaginal opening.
 Some people have more hymenal tissue than others, and some people have none at all.
 Sex, including fingering, using sex toys, and masturbating, can stretch or tear the hymen, as can all sorts of non-sexual activities such as putting in a tampon or playing sports.

 You have an infection

 Vaginal bleeding is a sign of some infections, including a yeast infection, bacterial vaginosis, and some STIs, including chlamydia and syphilis.
-Bleeding may be accompanied by other symptoms, including a change in odor, discharge, and itchiness or burning.
+Bleeding may be accompanied by other symptoms, including a change in odour, discharge, and itchiness or burning.
 If untreated, vaginal infections can cause cervicitis, an inflammation of the cervix, or pelvic inflammatory disease, an infection of the reproductive organs.

 You have another health condition

 Bleeding during sex is also a symptom of other health conditions, including cervical, uterine, or vaginal cancer; uterine fibroids; endometriosis; and cervical polyps or cervical ectropion.
 If you’re regularly bleeding during sex, or if bleeding is accompanied by pain or any other symptoms, head to an OB/GYN to figure out what’s up.
-And if you're at all worried, it's a good idea to see a healthcare provider, even if you only bled once.
+And if you're at all worried, it's a good idea to see a doctor, even if you only bled once.